 The purpose of a vaccine

-Immunity is key to protecting the body against foreign pathogens such as bacteria and viruses.
-Upon an infection, the immune system will recognize a pathogen as being foreign and mount an immune response to destroy the pathogen.
+Immunity is the key to protecting the body against foreign pathogens such as bacteria and viruses.
+Upon infection, the immune system will recognize a pathogen as foreign and mount an immune response to destroy the pathogen.
 Antibodies perform the essential ‘recognition’ component of the immune response.
-However, before an antibody can be utilized for recognition specialized immune cells must generate them.
+However, before antibodies can be utilized for recognition, they must be produced by specialized immune cells within our bodies.

 Infections are the natural way to produce antibodies.
-For instance, if a person is contracts chickenpox (caused by the varicella virus) their immune cells will generate antibodies against this virus.
-If there is a subsequent exposure to the same virus, the body will recognize the varicella virus and destroy it before it can lead to chickenpox.
+For instance, if a person contracts chickenpox, a disease caused by the varicella-zoster virus, their immune cells will learn to generate antibodies against this virus.
+If there is a subsequent exposure to the same virus, the body will recognize the varicella-zoster virus and destroy it before it can lead to chickenpox.
 This person thus has acquired immunity against chickenpox.

 Vaccines offer an alternative avenue for developing antibodies.
-When a person is vaccinated, an altered form of the pathogen (e.g. dead or attenuated virus, a surface protein of the virus or a toxin produced by a virus) is injected into the body to mount an immune response.
+When a person is vaccinated, an altered form of the pathogen (e.g. a dead or weakened virus, a surface protein of the virus, or a toxin produced by a virus) is injected into the body to mount an immune response.

-Vaccines have greatly improved our ability to effectively treat infectious disease.
-Effective vaccination has dramatically reduced the incidents of certain debilitating infections such as polio and has played a critical role in eradicating small pox.
+Vaccines have greatly improved our ability to effectively manage infectious diseases.
+Effective vaccination has dramatically reduced the incidents of certain debilitating diseases (e.g. polio) and has played a critical role in eradicating smallpox.

 Why use a DNA vaccine?

-Therapeutic vaccines can be developing via several different methods.
-DNA based vaccines as the name implies make use of DNA to deliver a specific component of a pathogen into cells.
-Many researchers explored the utility of DNA vaccines in the early 1990’s and the 2000’s due to the following advantages.
+Therapeutic vaccines can be developed using several different methods.
+DNA-based vaccines make use of DNA to deliver a specific component of a pathogen into cells.
+Many studies have explored the utility of DNA vaccines in the early 1990s and the 2000s due to the following advantages:

-Firstly, DNA vaccines are safer than using live-attenuated viruses in a vaccine because there is no risk of infection.
+Firstly, DNA vaccines are safer than using live-attenuated (weakened) viruses because there is no risk of infection.
 Attenuated vaccines carry the active pathogen, which has been modified to reduce its virulence or the ability to cause disease.
 This means there is still a chance of infection.

 Along the same line, because DNA vaccines only carry the minimal components necessary to produce an immune reaction (aka a subunit vaccine), they are associated with minimal side effects.
-Finally, DNA vaccines are also easier to produce, cheaper and can be stored at room temperature for a longer period of time.
+Lastly, DNA vaccines are also easier to produce, cheaper, and can be stored at room temperature for a longer period of time.

 A brief introduction to coronaviruses

 In recent years coronaviruses have emerged as one of the major pathogens that cause respiratory disease outbreaks.
-SARS-CoV, H1N1 and MERS-CoV are just three examples of viral epidemics that lead to many deaths in the last 20 years.
+SARS-CoV and MERS-CoV are just two examples of viral outbreaks that lead to many deaths in the last 20 years.

-In most cases the symptoms of a coronavirus infection could be similar to those of the common cold.
-But in some instances, as we are experiencing currently, it can lead to severe respiratory symptoms.
+In most cases, the symptoms of a coronavirus infection can be similar to those of the common cold.
+But in some instances, as we are experiencing currently with COVID-19, it can lead to severe respiratory symptoms.

-Fortunately the drastic physical distancing methods adopted by many countries around the world have effectively reduced the spread of COVID-19.
+Fortunately, the strict social distancing measures adopted by many countries around the world have effectively reduced the spread of COVID-19.
 However, there is still a need for preventing future outbreaks, for which immunization may hold the key.

 Where are we with DNA vaccines against COVID-19?

-According to the latest reports from the World Health Organization (WHO) seven clinical trials are currently underway to test the safety and feasibility of vaccines.
+According to the latest reports from the World Health Organization (WHO), seven clinical trials are currently underway to test the safety and feasibility of COVID-19 vaccine candidates.

-One of these trials will test a DNA vaccine designed by Inovio pharmaceuticals, an American based biotechnology company, INO-4800 in a Phase I clinical trial (NCT04336410).
-Two doses of the DNA vaccine will be injected into 40 healthy adult volunteers four weeks apart, to determine the safety and the ability to generate an immune response in these individuals.
+One of these trials will test the INO-4800 DNA vaccine designed by Inovio Pharmaceuticals Inc., an American-based biotechnology company, in a phase I clinical trial (NCT04336410).
+Two doses of the DNA vaccine will be injected into 40 healthy adult volunteers four weeks apart to determine the vaccine’s safety and ability to generate an immune response.

 The need for a rapid response

-COVID-19 has had a tremendous impact on the global economy, society and travel and as such there is an extraordinary need to develop a vaccine to tackle this pandemic.
+COVID-19 has had a tremendous impact on the global economy, societies, and politics.
+As such, there is an extraordinary need to develop a vaccine to combat this pandemic.
 Given the immensity of this challenge and the necessity for a rapid response, it is likely that we will not find “the solution” to tackle COVID-19.

-Instead, perhaps we many need to take an approach similar to that of Hippocrates where “for extreme diseases, extreme methods of cure, as to restriction, are more suitable” with perhaps multiple vaccines, so at least a small semblance of ‘normality’ can be brought back to our daily lives.
+Instead, perhaps we need to take an approach similar to that of Hippocrates where “for extreme diseases, extreme methods of cure, as to restriction, are more suitable”.
+With multiple vaccines, we may find it easier to bring at least a small semblance of ‘normalcy’ back to our daily lives.

 Coronaviruses: An Overview of Their Replication and Pathogenesis. (doi: 10.1007/978-1-4939-2438-7_1)